Welcome to Colombia!

 Explore multiple UNESCO World Heritage Sites including the Spanish fortress of Castillo San Felipe de Barajas, and the first free settlement in the Americas, San Basilio de Palenque.

 Allow yourself to be immersed in the beauty of Colombian culture, & spend the evenings dancing the night away!

 Duration: 5 days & 4 nights

 To ensure included transportation: plan to arrive before 2:00 pm on Day 1.

 To ensure included transportation: plan to depart after 12:00 pm on Day 5.

-Cartagena is a gorgeous city boasting beautiful colonial buildings, excellent beaches, and a lively culture.
-If your interested in immersing yourself in one of Colombia's safest and most stunning destinations, this trip is for you!
+Cartagena is a gorgeous city boasting beautiful colonial buildings, stunning beaches, & a lively culture.
+If you are interested in immersing yourself in one of Colombia's safest and most diverse destinations, this trip is for you!